voiceflow/rcjs-examples/hamburger-order/README.md

 # Hamburger Order
-A command-line interface (CLI) in Node that uses the runtime-client-js to interact with a Voiceflow app named "First Kitchen" for ordering hamburgers.
+A command-line interface (CLI) in Node that uses the runtime-client-js to interact with a Voiceflow app named "Voiceflow Burgers" for ordering hamburgers.

 Use `node index.js` to start the application.